e2eSolutionArchitect/scripts/aws/iam/policies/s3-restrict-by-user-role.md

 In the output, look for the userId string, which will begin with AIDAEXAMPLEID for userid and AROAEXAMPLEID for Roleid.

-dont be confused with "aws:userId" you can add userId and RoleID with aws:userId. userid will be a string like "AIDA*" or roleid it will be "AROA*"
+dont be confused by "aws:userId" you can add userId and RoleID with aws:userId. userid will be a string like "AIDA*" or roleid it will be "AROA*"

 ```
 {